 Certification provides evidence that a digital forensics expert possesses basic knowledge of generally accepted forensics procedures and practices.
 “There are several computer and digital forensics certifications that a lawyer could look for, such as a CHFI (Computer Hacking Forensic Investigator), CCFE (Certified Computer Forensics Examiner) or the DFCB (Digital Forensic Certification Board),” Williams said.
 “Anyone holding one or more of these certifications has been trained in digital forensics process and has also had some exposure to preparation as an expert witness.”

-Prior experience as an expert witness is a useful, but not necessarily an essential attribute in a digital forensics specialist.
+Prior experience as an digital forensics expert witness is a useful, but not necessarily an essential attribute in a digital forensics specialist.
 “There’s a first time for everything, including expert witness testimony,” Gill said.
 “If the person is competent, articulate, and possesses the skills required to translate difficult technical jargon to layman’s terms, previous experience as an expert witness might not be necessary.”

 To spot unqualified candidates, Damon Petraglia, forensic and information security services director at Chartstone Consulting, a digital forensic service provider headquartered in Fairfield County, Conn., suggested asking a series of case-relevant questions.
 “These questions should have elements of criminal or civil procedure, rules of evidence, investigative techniques and relevant technological protocols,” he said.
 “The qualified expert will be able to blend these topics to create a holistic investigative view and create a plan, procedure and tool selection to address the needs of the particular case.”